uoysip/augcart/README.md

 ## Tests

-Includes robust test harnesses to ensure proper storage of data, handling of command edge-cases, user creation/deletion, addition/removal of items, and much more.
+Includes over a thousand lines of robust test harnesses to ensure proper storage of data, handling of command edge-cases, user creation/deletion, addition/removal of items, and much more.

 ## License